Kenosha Unified School District: Origins and early years

-On October 18, 1847, voters in School District 1 voted upon and passed the required tax levy for a dedicated school building.
-Consequently, the first free graded public school in the community and state was built, opening on July 31, 1849.
-Although the new institution was designated a "high school," it enrolled all students from elementary school-age and older.
-By 1854, Michael Frank, then the Kenosha school superintendent, proposed merging both city school districts to reduce overall costs, with the "North Ward" school to be used for primary school students and the existing high school to be enlarged.
-Effective April 1, 1856, the two districts were combined into the City of Kenosha Public School District, incorporating portions of Pleasant Prairie and Somers; a new city board of education was constituted that September.
-This measure was affirmed from March 2, 1857, when it was incorporated into an act to amend the city charter.
-In the summer of 1856, a new building - known simply as the "New Building" - was built to the east of the high school to house elementary-age students.
+On October 18, 1847, voters in School District 1 passed the required tax levy for a dedicated school building.
+Consequently, the first free graded public school in the state was built, opening on July 31, 1849.
+Although designated a "high school," it enrolled all students from the primary grades and above.
+By 1854, Michael Frank, then the Kenosha school superintendent, proposed merging both city school districts to reduce costs.
+Effective April 1, 1856, the two districts were combined into the "City of Kenosha Public School District," incorporating portions of Pleasant Prairie and Somers.
+In the summer of 1856, a new building for primary school students - known simply as the "New Building" - was built to the east of the high school.
 In 1861, the first high school graduates received diplomas.

-An insufficiently thorough curriculum and the effects of the Civil War resulted in low enrollments and few high school graduates through the 1880s.
-In January 1878, the Durkee primary school opened; named after Kenosha pioneer and later U.S. senator Charles Durkee, it was the first school in the district named for an individual.
-In 1884, the old North Ward school building - now the North Side School- was replaced.
+An inadequate curriculum and the effects of the Civil War resulted in low enrollments and few high school graduates through the 1880s.
+In January 1878, the Durkee primary school opened; named after the late Kenosha pioneer and U.S. senator Charles Durkee, it was the first school in the district named for an individual.
 In 1889, the University of Wisconsin accredited the Kenosha High School.
-In July 1890, the first high school building and the "New Building" were demolished and replaced with a larger facility which opened in September 1891, but which continued to house students from the first through 12th grades.
+In July 1890, the first high school building and the "New Building" were demolished; the new high school, designed by Frank Shaver Allen, opened in September 1891, but continued to serve students from the first through 12th grades.

 Development and expansion

 The former Weiskopf School building, which was converted into apartments in 2019.

 From 1890, and for the next four decades, Kenosha's population doubled each decade as the region industrialized and drew numerous immigrants, resulting in growing enrollment.
-In response, the Kenosha school district built three more grade schools by 1900, by which time the second North Side/Second Ward school building had become crowded.
-A replacement Second Ward school was then built, opening in September 1902 as the Weiskopf School.
+New grade schools were established, supplanting the existing Durkee and Second Ward (formerly North Side) schools; the latter became the Weiskopf School in 1902.
 In 1904, the previously part-time post of city schools superintendent was established on a permanent basis, with P. J. Zimmers as the first regular officeholder.
 The first kindergartens opened in fall 1905 at the Gillett and Durkee grade schools.
 In 1906–07, a wing was added to the west side of the high school; the wing was designed by noted architect T. Charles Gaastra, who had also designed a new Durkee school building (1905), and who subsequently designed the original Edward Bain (1907) and the Columbus (1910) grade schools.